-Dear Comptroller Dodaro:
+Dear Secretary Nielson:

-We write today to request an assessment of current cyber and physical security protections for U.S. natural gas, oil, and other hazardous liquid pipelines and associated infrastructure.
-As you know, the Aviation & Transportation Security Act of 2001 created the Department of Homeland Security (DHS), and vested within the Transportation Security Administration (TSA) authority for pipeline security, including cybersecurity.
-Pursuant to the "Pipeline Security Guidelines" issued in April 2011, TSA relies on voluntary guidelines and guidance for the security of our nation's pipeline infrastructure.
+The U.S. Government Accountability Office (GAO) recently concluded that there are significant weaknesses in the Transportation Security Administration's pipeline security program management.
+We write today to request the Department of Homeland Security (DHS) perform an assessment of current cyber and physical security protections for U.S. natural gas, oil, and other hazardous liquid pipelines and associated infrastructure.
+We also request a specific plan of action as to how DHS will address GAO's concerns.

+As you know, the Aviation & Transportation Security Act of 2001 created the Transportation Security Administration (TSA), and vested it with authority for pipeline security, including cybersecurity.
+Pursuant to the "Pipeline Security Guidelines" issued in April 2011, and as updated in March 2018, TSA relies on voluntary guidelines and guidance for the security of our nation's pipeline infrastructure.